Tax rules around gifting or selling assets can be complex, and in some cases, you may still be liable for tax even after transferring ownership.

 You can make an election for POAT not to apply and instead continue to treat the cash as forming part of your estate for IHT.
 This means that the value of the cash given to the family member would be included within your estate on death and this would be accumulated with the remainder of your assets.

-This POAT charge does not apply if the property remains within your estate for IHT as this would instead classed as a gift with reservation of benefit.
+This POAT charge does not apply if the property remains within your estate for IHT, as this would instead classed as a gift with reservation of benefit.

-If I want to make the election, when should the election be made?
+When should the election be made?

 You must make the election by 31 January following the end of the tax year in which you first become liable for POAT.

 You make the election by completing an IHT500 form and submitting this to HMRC.
-We can assist in completing and submitting this form on your behalf
+We can assist in completing and submitting this form on your behalf.

 Should you think that this charge may be relevant to you, then please get in contact with us on 01279 755 777 or fill in our online enquiry form to seek further advice and assistance with any forms which might be required.